-Other notable biobanks in Latin America that were highlighted at the Symposium were the Colombian brain bank known as the Neurobanco, the National Dementia Biobank (BND) in Mexico, and the DNA Bank Neurogenetics in Peru.
-Established in 1995, the Neurobanco in Colombia has the largest repository of familial AD E280A mutations.
-Dr. Raúl Mena López founded the BND 30 years ago, making it the oldest biobank in Latin America.
-The BND is a diagnostic and research unit, in the Polytechnic University of Pachuca with the aim of supporting the confirmatory diagnosis of neurodegenerative diseases.
-The BND has focused on the research for biomarkers and non-invasive methods for early diagnosis of AD [92].
-The BND highlighted collaboration with several entities, such as the Latin American and Caribbean Brain Bank Network, the Brain Bank of the Dominican Republic, the Brain Bank of Peru, the DIAN Network, and several academic institutions.
-The DNA Bank Neurogenetics, founded in 2020, became the first DNA biobank of the public healthcare system in Peru.
+Other notable biobanks in LatAm that were highlighted at the symposium were the Colombian brain bank known as the Neurobanco, the National Dementia Biobank (BND) in Mexico, and the DNA Bank Neurogenetics in Peru.
+Neurobanco is part of the Antioquia Neuroscience Group (GNA) and is located at the University Research Headquarters nditions) on Wiley Online Library for rules of use; OA articles are gov emed by the applicable Creative Commons I

+(SIU) of the University of Antioquia (Medellín-Colombia).
+It was established in 1995, is focused on the study of neurodegenerative diseases, and has the largest repository of brains from a family group with AD (more than 140 brains from those affected with the E280A mutation in PSEN1).
+Also, it has multiple brains with a wide repertoire of neurodegenerative diseases.
+Along with brains, Neurobanco has stored more than 20,000 samples of DNA, serum, plasma, CSF, and other samples.
+For several years, it has focused on the quality of its processes, leading to extensive clinical information on each of its cases, photographic records, a digital neuropathology system, protocols for cultures of nerve cells from donors, and a donation program that favors social interaction with donors' families and short post mortem times.
+Neurobanco, among its many studies, has helped with the pathophysiological characterization of neurodegenerative diseases, the identification of protective factors for AD, and the molecular analysis of factors related to neurodegenerative diseases.
+36,92-95 Neurobanco, together with the other brain banks in LatAm, created the "Latin American and Caribbean Brain Bank Network" and supports the creation of other brain banks in LatAm, such as the brain bank of Peru and Chile.
+Dr. Raúl Mena López founded the BND 30 years ago, making it the oldest biobank in LatAm.
+The BND is a diagnostic and research unit in the Polytechnic University of Pachuca that has as its aim supporting the confirmatory diagnosis of neurodegenerative diseases.
+The BND has focused on research on biomarkers and non-invasive methods for the early diagnosis of AD.96 The BND highlighted collaboration with several entities, such as the Latin American and Caribbean Brain Bank Network, the Brain Bank of the Dominican Republic, the Brain Bank of Peru, DIAN, and several academic institutions.
+DNA Bank Neurogenetics, founded in 2020, became the first DNA biobank of the public healthcare system in Peru.
 It supports various collaborative research projects, such as the Latin American Research Consortium on the Genetics of Parkinson's Disease (LARGE PD) and the Peruvian Alzheimer's Disease Initiative (PeADI).
-However, developing local capacities, long-term sustainability, and recruitment of participants were the most relevant challenges faced by this Peruvian DNA Bank [93].
+However, developing local capacities, long-term sustainability, and recruitment of participants have been the most relevant challenges faced by this Peruvian DNA bank.97